Mizzou edges Arkansas 50-48 On Last Second FG

-A fourth quarter collapse by Arkansas defense overshadowed an improbable performance by redshirt Freshman quarterback K. J. Jefferson who started in place of Feleipe Franks.
+A fourth quarter collapse by Arkansas’ defense overshadowed an improbable performance by redshirt Freshman quarterback K. J. Jefferson who started in place of an injured Feleipe Franks.

 A 32 yard field goal by Harrison Mevis gave Missouri the win, 50-48, after the Hogs had taken the lead on a touchdown pass by Jefferson along with a two point conversion with :43 left in the game.